 “I don’t know what you mean about the bible,” the man told me.

 I drew a line for him.
-On the far left I put a hash that said “lies” on the far right I put a hash that said “without error”.
+On one end I put a hash that said “lies” on the other side I put a hash that said “without error”.
 Actually, instead of trying to explain it, let me just show you someone else’s graphic with better wording:

 I saved the man from boring things like the Scopes Trial, the Biblical Councils, and other church history benchmarks regarding the Bible.
 I just started at the most conservative views and worked my way towards progressive belief systems.
 I kept going past all Evangelical worldviews and was deep into Mainline Theology.
 I kept going past that and hit Secular Humanism before he stopped me.